 Consider the approach.
 “How are you?
 So I heard that…” Sigh.
 Whatever people say or is being said about you is truly none of your business.
 This bears repeating, so I’ll say it again: whatever people say or is being said about you is truly none of your business.

 Rather than enter a discussion either explaining your position, defending yourself or wading around in the murky waters of hearsay, simply stay dry and don’t engage.
 Why?
 Because you know what happened.
 You know your role is the demise of your marriage and the part you played.
 That isn’t anybody’s business.
 You also know her role in the demise of your marriage and the part she played, and that isn’t anybody’s business either….especially people who begin a conversation with the latest gossip about you and your situation.
 Rest assured whatever you contribute will continue to be conversational fodder.
 True friends will approach with kindness, compassion and with a gentle look of understanding.
 Maybe a hug or a warm pat on the arm.
 They won’t ask you anything because they don’t need to know, they just understand what you’re going through and will respect your privacy.

-Go forth and be social knowing you are prepared to handle social situations.
-Rest assured there will be blunders, that you may overshare, and that people may stop speaking with you if you don’t offer the juicy details.
-But this phase in your life will pass, and you’ll come out the other side knowing your true friends, and be that much stronger for it.
+Go forth and be social knowing you are prepared as a real man to handle any social situation.
+Rest assured there will be blunders, you may overshare, and people may stop speaking with you if you don’t offer the juicy entrails of your split and divorce.
+But, for a real man, this phase too shall pass, and you’ll come out the other side knowing your true friends, and be that much stronger for it.

 - There’s no shortage of advice on how to recover from life after divorce.
 Even with all the information available, the experts often overlook one crucial thing—divorce offers positive opportunities and aspects.
 As with anything, you have to take the bad with the good, but make no mistake, there is plenty…